WPSC Two Rivers MGP Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 A short-term cleanup is underway at this former MGP site in Two Rivers.
 For the purpose of this cleanup, the site has been separated into three areas (see below), referred to as Areas A, B and C.

-Excavation of subsurface structures such as piping and concrete, along with some drilling pilot tests, began the week of September 8.
-When peat is removed from Areas B and C, residents may notice extra truck traffic.
+Subsurface structures such as concrete and piping wrapped with asbestos have been removed.
+Peat is still being transported off site from Areas B and C. This may continue to create some extra truck traffic.
 There may also be some odors because the peat is contaminated with the waste buried onsite, however, air monitoring is not detecting any off-site effects.
-Sandbag dikes and an underwater “curtain” will be installed along the river to prevent any contaminated soil from entering the water.
+Sandbag dikes and an underwater “curtain” have been installed along the river to prevent any contaminated soil from entering the water.

 The three areas are:

 - Area A—This includes the eastern portion of the WPSC property where the former MGP operations occurred.
 Soil excavation will start at or near the ground’s surface and go down about 6 feet.
 Approximately 7,100 cubic yards of soil, which can be compared to a football field covered with soil piled about 3 feet high, will be excavated and disposed of at a nearby landfill licensed to accept non-hazardous waste.
 This is also referred to as “dig’n’haul.”

 - Area B—This includes the central portion of the property which has wetlands as boundaries.
 Soil excavation will start at or near the ground’s surface and go down about 20 feet.
 Approximately 22,600 cubic yards of soil, which can be compared to a football field covered with soil piled about 10 feet high, will be excavated and stabilized on site.
 Stabilization involves injecting a cement-like mixture into the ground which locks the pollution and soil in place so it can’t move to where people could come into contact with it.